VanshSahay/Elist/README.md

 # 📝 Elist — Telegram Waitlist Bot

-A Telegram bot for managing multiple waitlists inside community groups, built with **Telegraf**, **TypeScript**, **Prisma**, and **Vercel serverless functions**.
+A powerful Telegram bot for managing multiple waitlists inside community groups, built with **Telegraf**, **TypeScript**, **Prisma**, and **Vercel serverless functions**.

 ---

 ## 🚀 What It Does

-- Admins can open named waitlists (e.g., for a product launch).
+- **🔧 Admin Management**: Group admins can create and close waitlists for any user
-- Members can subscribe/unsubscribe via `/subscribe` and `/unsubscribe`.
+- **👥 User Subscriptions**: Members can easily subscribe/unsubscribe from waitlists
-- Admins can broadcast messages privately to all subscribers of a waitlist.
+- **📢 Private Broadcasting**: Waitlist owners broadcast messages via DM to keep groups clean
-- The bot works entirely **inside Telegram**, using commands and DMs.
-- Multiple waitlists can be managed **in a single group**.
+- **🏠 Chat Isolation**: Each group has completely separate waitlists and subscribers
+- **🤖 Smart Context**: Commands behave differently in groups vs DMs for optimal UX
+- **📊 Easy Tracking**: List all waitlists in a group or track personal subscriptions
+- **🛡️ Secure**: Only authorized users can perform sensitive operations

 ---